-With 50 states and several territories, the United States offers vacationers a virtually unlimited number of fabulous options ranging from tropical islands and expansive deserts to the frozen tundra and metropolitan cities – and everything in between.
+With 50 states and several territories, the United States offers vacationers a virtually unlimited number of fabulous options ranging from tropical islands and expansive deserts to the tundra and metropolitan cities – and everything in between.
 No matter what you have in mind, the United States delivers.
 Not sure where to start?
 The following ten places to visit in the United States are sure to delight.

 Whether you’re into history, politics, performing arts, or science, the capital of the United States is a must.
 Tour the White House, check out the monuments, or spend the day (or several days) wandering the halls of the Smithsonian.

 The Big Apple offers something for everyone from Broadway shows and a vibrant nightlife to Central Park and Times Square.
 Whether you want to explore the city by foot, subway, taxi, or limousine, the hustle and bustle of this magnificent city is part of its charm.
 Climb to the top of the Empire State Building or spend some time quietly reflecting at Ground Zero.